Alex1607/AntiServerCrash/README.md

 Installation:
 Just put the Plugin in the plugins folder and restart / reload the server.

-Special thanks to @Dytanic who worked with me on the plugin and who helped with some packets.
+Special thanks to Dytanic who worked with me on the plugin and who helped with some packets.